The Power of Effective Citizen Surveys

 - Ensure quality by removing speeders.
 Another important measure of quality control is checking how long it took a person to complete the survey.
 It’s a good idea to make sure you can see how long each respondent spent on the survey—and then remove the speeders.
 Is this a 9-minute survey?
 Remove those finishing in under 4 minutes.
 Their responses tend to be superficial, and they are typically disengaged and/or cheating.
 Removing them will increase quality.

 There is more we can help you do to ensure quality, but if you do these 3 things, your data will be reliable and consistent year-after-year.
 Give us a call if you need some help designing a survey or would rather have someone do it for you.
 We’ll gladly do what we can.

 2. Optimize for Mobile

 Zero pressure.
 No obligations.
 We are here to help you help your citizens.

 Even if you don't use our services, an exploratory call can help you give you ideas from our and other cities' experiences which can be applied to any kind of citizen research.

 After doing a survey with OnPointe you receive the results in a dashboard full of thoughtfully organized and easy to interpret data.

-Watch a short introductory video on the left, and on click the image on the right for access to a fully functioning example dashboard.
+Watch a short introductory video below, and on click the second image for access to a fully functioning example dashboard.